-A robust ADHD assessment process is one that combines objective and subjective measures to get a balanced and holistic understanding of your patient’s symptoms – there is no single medical test that can decide if your patient has ADHD.
+A robust ADHD assessment combines objective and subjective ADHD measures to offer a complete understanding of each patient’s symptoms.
+There is no single medical test that can diagnose ADHD on its own.

 While objective ADHD tests offer unbiased, evidence-based insights into core symptoms, subjective information is required to fully understand and interpret the results, including the impact of comorbidities and environmental factors.

-What does the ideal ADHD assessment process look like?
+What does a comprehensive ADHD assessment look like in 2025?

-Conduct a diagnostic interview with your patient and where appropriate their family or someone who plays a key role in their life (like their friend or partner) to explore any areas of concern that have been highlighted in the information that has been collected.
+Conduct a structured or semi-structured clinical interview with your patient and where appropriate their family or someone who plays a key role in their life (like their friend or partner).

-Retest with QbTest or QbCheck to gather standardized insights into your patients’ ADHD symptoms.
-From here, you can discuss with your patient around whether it is felt treatment is optimised, or whether to titrate or taper based on their response to treatment.
-Objective measures can also be used when a medication care plan is being changed or cross-titrated.
+Retest with QbTest or QbCheck to gather standardized insights into your patients’ ADHD symptoms alongside subjective tools.
+From here, you can discuss with your patient around whether it is felt treatment is optimized, or whether to titrate or taper based on their response to treatment.

 ADHD-RS IV